Administration Guides

 Use cases for this feature

-1. Department admin for reporting on business unit data
+1. Department NAS admin for reporting on business unit data

 NOTE: If the Data Owner Admin does not have access to the files in the search results or reports, they will not be able to open the files, and no additional file access is possible from the Search results.